Chambers Elite Climbers Touring Europe as Part of 5th Quarter Program

 The travel group departed Monday and will visit various sports organizations in Holland, Germany, Greece and Italy before returning to Morgantown on Saturday, May 23.

-Coleman Barnes, senior associate athletics director and football's chief of staff, said.
+"The Chambers Elite Climbers program is the premier, enhanced, off-the-field development program in all of college football," Coleman Barnes, senior associate athletics director and football's chief of staff, said.
 "The career preparation, cultural field trips, humanitarian efforts and networking opportunities are shaping the future of our student-athletes.
 In addition, being able to study abroad is an amazing lifetime experience that very few college football players ever get to experience."

 Cities the group will be visiting include Amsterdam, Berlin, Frankfurt, Athens and Rome.
 Other stops in Germany include Münster, Düsseldorf, Bielefeld and Cologne.

-th Quarter Program's mission statement is centered on five pillars – character development, leadership development, real life, career development and social responsibility.
+The 5th Quarter Program's mission statement is centered on five pillars – character development, leadership development, real life, career development and social responsibility.

 "I just wanted to say thank you to John and Elaine Chambers," Thornton said.
 "The Chambers Elite Climbers is an amazing group that has enabled us to do a lot of great things.